Element200/mpemba_langevin/README.md

 Python code contains methods to integrate the Langevin equation.

 To install this code, download the zip folder, unzip, etc etc. You're very smart, I'm sure you know how to download files.
+Make sure all the files are in the same directory

 Use `import mpemba` to import all of the methods you need to run Langevin simulations and such.
 For solving the FPE, use ```import fokker_planck```.